Contact Email: [email protected]

 Food & Water Watch is committed to the health and safety of its staff members.
 Moreover, FWW, as an organization, promotes science-based policy.
 Science clearly shows that unvaccinated populations drive the spread of the coronavirus and the emergence of new variants, and that unvaccinated people are more likely to contract COVID and experience severe symptoms.
 Effective immediately, prospective new staff members are required to provide proof of vaccination or request a waiver as a condition of their offer of employment.

-Help us fix our broken systems and stand up against corporate control.
+Help us fix broken systems, protect our resources, and stand up against corporate control.
 Submit your résumé today!